elvinasn/gamehub-cli/README.md

 ### `gamehub init`

-Initializes the configuration for the current directory with the organization, game, and platform.
+To initialize the configuration for the current directory with the organization, game, and platform use this command.
 This command must be run in the root directory of the game project.

 ```bash
 gamehub init